OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 1. Durability

-The upper is made from durable mesh and synthetic overlays that hold up well against abrasion and resist tears or fraying, even when encountering rough surfaces or brushy trails.
+The upper is constructed from durable mesh and synthetic overlays that resist abrasion, tears, and fraying—even on rough surfaces or brushy trails.

 2. Traction